What is UrbanPlan?

-UrbanPlan is a curriculum unit for core content classes at both the university and high school levels.
-UrbanPlan includes a simulation classroom exercise in which students work in development teams to analyze and respond to a hypothetical “request for proposal” for the redevelopment of a blighted urban area.
-The ULI UrbanPlan director trains teachers to lead the six-week course and travels to District Councils to train volunteers who participate in the classroom.
+UrbanPlan is a curriculum unit for core economics and government classes at the high school level and in land use and real estate courses at the university level.
+UrbanPlan includes a simulation classroom exercise in which students work in development teams to analyze and respond to a hypothetical “Request for Proposal” for the redevelopment of a blighted urban area.
+The ULI UrbanPlan National Director trains teachers to lead the three-week course and travels to District Councils to train volunteers who participate in the classroom.

 Through UrbanPlan’s 15 hour classroom curriculum, ULI members interact with students on a regular basis.
 As “facilitators” and experts in the land use profession, the members challenge students to think critically about the UrbanPlan issues and the specific responsibilities of the students’ assigned roles as finance directors, marketing directors, city liaisons, neighborhood liaisons, and site planners.
-ULI members also serve on a “city council” to judge the teams’ proposals.
+ULI members also serve on a “city council” to judge the teams’ proposals and select the winning team.
 District Council staff and UrbanPlan committees are responsible for:

 - Covering the cost of the teachers’ training;

 - Providing the computers and UrbanPlan supplies for each classroom;